DataExpert-io/data-engineer-handbook/bootcamp/materials/3-spark-fundamentals/README.md

 Running `pip install -r requirements.txt` will install them.

+Note: Make sure to have spark set locally before running below.
-Running pytest is easy.
+Running the pytest is easy.
 You just need to run `python -m pytest` and you're good to go!